dimagi/commcare-hq/docs/js-guide/external-packages.md

 <script src="{% static 'jquery/dist/jquery.min.js' %}"></script>
 ```

-Note: The `bower_components` bit is intentionally left off the path.
+Note: The `node_modules` bit is intentionally left off the path.
 Django already knows to look in that folder.